These are the top 10 richest people in the world right now

 Billionaire Mukesh Ambani retained his crown as the wealthiest Indian and comes in at number 8 on this list.
 The business mogul is also the chairman and managing director of Reliance Industries Limited and built telecommunications and e-commerce platform Jio – the first to bring 4G broadband service to India – in 2010.

 Ambani went from being a gas-station attendant to joining his family business, where he diversified into several industries before being named one of the most-respected business leaders in the world by PricewaterhouseCoopers.
 He’s also credited with helming the globe’s largest start-up petroleum refinery.
 His current position on the world ranking could be attributed to a rise in the stock of Reliance Industries, which soared at 2 percent on June 3.
-He’s also invested in several start ups, including concierge service Dunzo and furniture retailer Urban Ladder.
-All of his ventures have given him a net worth of US$ 99.7 billion (Rs 7,73,883 crore)
+He’s also invested in several start-ups, including concierge service Dunzo and furniture retailer Urban Ladder.
+All of his ventures have given him a net worth of US$ 99.7 billion.

 9. Gautam Adani

 Business tycoon and first-generation entrepreneur Gautam Adani founded the Adani Group, an Indian conglomerate that has tapped into trading, coal mining, power generation, and more.
 Adani started out with diamond brokering, which earned him millions and eventually started his own business, Adani Enterprises (flagship company).
 Soon, he expanded to a host of different industries and gained considerable success.
-Adani is also known to be a risk taker.
+Adani is also known to be a risk-taker.
 He’s most recently focused on green energy and the shares of Adani Green Energy alone have reportedly surged by up to 5,500 percent to be valued at US$ 40 billion (Rs 3,10,479 crore).
-At the moment his net worth stands at US $ 98.7 billion (Rs 7,66,121)
+At the moment his net worth stands at US $ 98.7 billion.

 10. Steve Ballmer

 Former CEO of Microsoft and current owner of the basketball team Los Angeles Clippers, Ballmer is at number 9 on this list.
 His wealth is driven by his gains with the team as well as with Microsoft’s stock, which he continues to own.
-He’s also invested US $59 million (Rs 439 crore) in a company that makes software for nonprofits and government agencies.
-His net worth amounts to US $96.8 billion (Rs 7,51,359 crore).
+He’s also invested US $59 million in a company that makes software for nonprofits and government agencies.
+His net worth amounts to US $96.8 billion.

 Image: Courtesy Shutterstock